snl-dakota/dakota/docs/user/usingdakota/theory/stochastic.rst

-Additional regression equations can be obtained through the use of derivative information (gradients and Hessians) from each collocation point (refer to ``use_derivatives`` in the PCE regression specification details in the Dakota Reference Manual :cite:p:`RefMan`), which can aid in scaling with respect to the number of random variables, particularly for adjoint-based derivative approaches.
+Additional regression equations can be obtained through the use of derivative information (gradients and Hessians) from each collocation point (see the
+:ref:`use_derivatives <method-polynomial_chaos-expansion_order-collocation_ratio-use_derivatives>`
+keyword), which can aid in scaling with respect to the number of random variables, particularly for adjoint-based derivative approaches.

 ..